Andalucía: The Best of Southern Spain

 Entering, you step into a forest of delicate columns and graceful arches dating from over 1,000 years ago.

 At its zenith, this mosque was the center of Western Islam and the heart of a cultural capital that rivaled Baghdad and Constantinople.
 A wonder of the medieval world, it's remarkably well-preserved, giving today's visitors a chance to appreciate Islamic Córdoba in its 10th-century prime.

 The columns and arches seem to recede to infinity, as if reflecting the immensity and complexity of God's creation.

-The mihrab, the focal point of worship in a mosque, was built in the mid-10th century.
-It's richly mosaic-ed with three thousand pounds of tiny multi-colored glass-and-enamel cubes.
+The mihrab — the focal point of worship in a mosque — was built in the mid-10th century.
+It's richly mosaicked with 3,000 pounds of tiny, multicolored glass-and-enamel cubes.